Use our manual entry page or CSV template to import non-exchange transactions

 Our manual upload template is useful for adding transactions to your account.
-If you need to add just a few transactions, you can use the manual entry page on your account.
+If you need to add just a few transactions, you can instead use the manual entry page on your account.

 Download it here, and see below for instructions on how the template works.

 Manual entry or the manual entry spreadsheet are useful for when you need to report special situations.
 These links below lead to articles that discuss specifics of how to put together manual entries for such situations:

 Be sure to fill out the sheet according to the example first row.
 See below for descriptions on what goes into each column.

 This first column indicates what type of transaction took place.
 Here are the valid transaction types — the type column must be one of the below types:

 Trade: Exchanging crypto for crypto or fiat for crypto (and vice versa).
 This type is also used for crypto gifts received.

 Deposit: Moving crypto into an exchange or wallet.